claimvantage/sfdx-jenkins-shared-library/README.md

 The named values available are:

+* _beforeTestStage_

+  An (optional) closure that is executed immediately before the test stage.
+The `org` is passedin to this.

 * _glob_

   The matching pattern used to find the `project-scratch-def.json` files.
 Each matched file results in a separate parallel build.